streamingfast/firehose-docs/content/operators/concepts/data-flow.md

 - The `Firehose` service receives blocks from either a file source (merged blocks) or a live source (relayer), and provides them in a “joined” manner to the consumers, through a gRPC connection.

+---

-In deeper detail, how it’s stored and moved around within the various components that form the Firehose stack.
-We will go from the very low level up to the gRPC streaming layer, talking along the way about the tradeoffs and benefits of the various elements.
+In deeper detail, we'll now see how block data is stored and moved around within the various components that form the `Firehose` stack.
+We will go from the very low level up to the gRPC streaming layer, discussing the tradeoffs and benefits of each element.

 ---